jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

-[Leiningen](http://leiningen.org/) is a user interface to the Clojure library that helps you automate projects and manage dependencies, while setting up `lein` and Clojure for you.
+[Leiningen](http://leiningen.org/) is a user interface to the Clojure library that helps you automate projects and manage dependencies, while fully setting up `lein` and Clojure for you.

 ```console
 brew install leiningen
 ```

+You now have Clojure installed!

 5) Configure Emacs

-This is mostly an optional step if you already haven't done this.
+This is mostly an optional step if you haven't done this already.
 Make sure you have something like this in your Emacs config:

 ```elisp